casangi/casadocs/docs/tasks/task_appendantab.rst

 *overwrite*

-   If True the outvis will overwrite a file that exists with the same name
+   If True then the task will overwrite existing values with the corresponding values if they are present in the antab

 *append_tsys*